 Given the nature of the industry, tourism & hospitality management students complete all three co-ops in the summer.
 Given this, you can expect a range of first to third year students applying to your summer co-op positions.

-Here is typical sequencing for students entering into the public relations, business administration, and tourism & hospitality management programs:
+Here is typical sequencing for students entering into the public relations, business administration, and tourism & hospitality management co-op programs:

 Public Relations and Business Administration